Helmut Sonnenfeldt: Career

-Sonnenfeldt entered service in the U.S. Department of State in 1952 as a member of the staff of the Office of Research on the Soviet Union and Eastern Europe, and served as the Director of that Office from 1963–1969.
+Sonnenfeldt entered service in the U.S. Department of State in 1952 as a member of the staff of the Office of Research on the Soviet Union and Eastern Europe, and served as the Director of that Office from 1963 to 1969.

 Within days of the 1968 Nixon election, Henry Kissinger picked him to serve on the National Security Council staff.
-He was a senior staff member of the National Security Council from 1969–1974.
+He was a senior staff member of the National Security Council from 1969 to 1974.
 In 1974, he was appointed Counselor of the U.S. Department of State, where he served from 1974, continuing after Nixon's resignation for the duration of the Ford administration.

 During his time in the National Security Council and in the State Department, he was a close assistant and adviser of Kissinger and became known as "Kissinger's Kissinger."

 On the 7th January 1971 Sonnenfeldt, in a memo regarding US / Soviet relations complained to Henry Kissinger that he had been excluded from Kissinger's confidence.
 "My undoubted personal disappointment that you have almost completely excluded me from participation in or even knowledge of the more sensitive aspects of our dealings with the USSR."

 After leaving government service, he was a visiting scholar at the Johns Hopkins School of Advanced International Studies.
 Since 1978, he had been a Guest Scholar at the Brookings Institution in Washington, D.C.